15-day trial

 11. Low physical and mental performance

 Sometimes, we come home after an intense workday so tired that we would go straight to bed, but this is almost never possible, as we usually stay active for a while before embracing the pillow.
-It would therefore be advisable to adopt a series of patterns that help us enter “relax mode” and prepare us to fall peacefully into the arms of Morfeo:
+Therefore, it would be advisable to adopt a series of patterns that help us enter “relax mode” and prepare us to fall peacefully into the arms of Morfeo:

-• Try to follow the solar cycle (go to bed a few hours after sunset and get up when it rises again)
+• Try to follow the solar cycle (go to bed a few hours after sunset and get up when the sun rises again)

-• Try to recover our usual schedule as soon as possible when it has been broken during the weekend, for example, for leisure reasons.
+• Try to recover our usual schedule as soon as possible when it has been broken during the weekend, for example, due to leisure activities

 • Do not use devices like mobile phones or tablets shortly before sleeping and avoid working – whenever possible – before going to bed.
-All this will keep our brain alert and prevent us from disconnecting.
+All this keeps our brain alert and prevents us from disconnecting

-• Maintain a stable temperature – between 18 and 22 degrees – in the bedroom.
+• Maintain a stable temperature – between 18 and 22 degrees Celsius – in the bedroom

-• Or take a foot bath, which will also work like the shower.
+• Or take a foot bath, which also works like the shower

 • Sleep without socks (a decrease in internal body temperature induces sleep)

-• Do physical exercise – between 30 and 60 minutes – before having our dinner for athletes, bearing in mind that resting between exercise and food intake is advisable to recover well and let the body finish its calorie-burning process, which remains active for an hour and a half after having done sports activity.
+• Do physical exercise – between 30 and 60 minutes – before having our dinner for athletes, keeping in mind that resting between exercise and eating is advisable to recover well and allow the body to finish its calorie-burning process, which remains active for an hour and a half after performing sports activity.

-• Have a light dinner such as vegetables or salad or even a good nutritious shake to avoid heavy digestion and try to have dinner at least one hour before sleeping.
+• Have a light dinner such as vegetables or salad or even a good nutritious smoothie to avoid heavy digestion and try to have dinner no later than one hour before sleeping

-• Practice sex whenever there is desire, whether alone or with company.
-Orgasm is a powerful sedative and relaxant both mentally and muscularly, completely natural and highly recommended by doctors and psychologists.
+• Have sex whenever you feel like it, whether alone or with a partner.
+Orgasms are a powerful sedative and relaxant both mentally and muscularly, completely natural and highly recommended by doctors and psychologists

 In conclusion, trying to find a balance that maintains a state of physical and mental well-being is essential for good rest.